 In 2015, the first Global Order Conference took place in Maastricht with about ten students from UCF participating.
 In the aftermath, they took up the role of bringing the next conference to Freiburg.
 Thus, an organization team was founded to coordinate all Global Order related matters at UCF.

 Everybody who is interested is welcome to participate and engage with the Global Order Project.
 Events and other platforms are managed by the organization team.
-It is made up of previous members as well as new students who can apply for vacant positions in the beginning of each acadmic year.
 Students who are not entering their final year of studies at UCF are especially encouraged to apply in order to carry the Project over into the year after.

 Orga Team Tasks